AIgineerAB/data_platform_course/10_postgres_sink/README.md

 > [!IMPORTANT]
-> add kafka_data to your .gitignore as we bind mount this folder into kafka broker, in order to persist data in the topics.
+> add kafka_data and state to your .gitignore as we bind mount this folder into kafka broker, in order to persist data in the topics.